Fliplet/fliplet-agent/README.md

     // Frequency of running using unix cronjob syntax
     frequency: '* * * * *',

-    // The query to run to fetch the data from your database
+    // The query (or operation) to run to fetch the data to be pushed to Fliplet.
+    // You should define a function returning a promise with the data.
+    // In our example, we fetch the data using a SQL query from the local database.
     sourceQuery: (db) => db.query('SELECT id, email, "updatedAt" FROM users order by id asc;'),

     // Define which column should be used as primary key